yosemitebandit/vebsite/content/notes/machine-learning.md

 * several neuron activation functions are possible (sigmoid, tanh) but ReLUs, rectified linear units, are the most prevalent now -- `y = 0 | x < 0` and `y = x` otherwise.
-It's computationally easier to handle than the others and, seemingly for other reasons,  .
+Compared to the others, it's computationally easier to handle.

 ## Notes on the Udemy course [Data Science and Logistic Regression in Python](https://www.udemy.com/data-science-logistic-regression-in-python)